anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In addition, alternative enrollment endpoints MAY be supported at the registrar.

-A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it is capable of.
+A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it is capable of and is willing to use.
-It will recognize whether its preferred protocol or the request that it tries to perform is supported by the domain registrar by sending a request to its preferred enrollment endpoint according to the above addressing scheme and evaluating the HTTP status code in the response.
+It will recognize whether its preferred protocol or the request that it tries to perform is understood and supported by the domain registrar by sending a request to its preferred enrollment endpoint according to the above addressing scheme and evaluating the HTTP status code in the response.
+If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize and accept them even if supporting the intended protocol and operation.

 The following list of endpoints provides an illustrative example for a domain registrar supporting several options for EST as well as for